margaretmf/margaretmf.github.io/poetry.md

 ## Insanity ##
 Falling to pieces mentally,
 losing control,
-letting a eprson, place, or thing control me.
+letting a person, place, or thing control me.
 Heading into delirium, expressing incoherent thoughts, making irrational decisions, feeling lost in the delusion.
 Running around like a madwoman in a state of mania.
 Appearling like a lunatic.